Siphamandl-tech/Data-Analytics/README.md

 -By implementing these query optimization techniques and best practices, database administrators and developers can enhance the performance, scalability, and responsiveness of database systems, leading to improved user experience and operational efficiency.

+Working with Data
+-
+To turn a database design into an operational database ready to accept data, you use the ~Data Definition Language (DDL)~ components of SQL.
+DDL lets you create, modify, and delete tables and other associated database objects.